RyanNgWH/terraform-provider-opnsense/docs/resources/firewall_shaper_queues.md

 ### Optional

-- `buckets` (Number) Specifies the size of the hash table used for storing the various dynamic pipes configured with the mask setting.
+- `buckets` (Number) Specifies the size of the hash table used for storing the various dynamic queues configured with the mask setting.
 - `codel` (Attributes) CoDel active queue management. (see [below for nested schema](#nestedatt--codel))
 - `enabled` (Boolean) Whether the traffic shaper queue is enabled.
 Defaults to `true`.
 - `mask` (String) Dynamic queue creation by source or destination address.
 Leave this value empty if you want to specify multiple queues with different weights.
 Must be one of: `none`, `src-ip`, `dst-ip`.
 Defaults to `none`